Casey463/Remote-Dev/README.md

 # How to install

 * `git clone` main or download the zip
+* Navigate to root folder and `npm run dev`
-* Run index.html in the dist folder with LiveServer VScode Plugin
+* Production version may availible in the future

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.